SHughes96/FLIP-RL/README.md

-# Delta_RL
+# FLIP-RL
-Using Reinforcement learning to improve the WEAVE program Delta
+Using Reinforcement learning to determine the optimal placement order of fibres in pick-and-place multi-object spectrographs

 ## The Problem: